 The SDC 41 parcel drains to two areas, a culvert leading east under Highway 12, and a swale in the southern tip leading south towards Wilson Creek.
-This swale runs along the existing firebreak trail, and water also runs along the itself, resulting trail in erosion.
+This swale runs along the existing firebreak trail, and water also runs along the trail itself. resulting erosion.
 Reducing erosion by revegetation, limiting new soil disturbance, and careful trail design and alignment will help protect soil and plant resources, downstream water quality and aquatic species habitat quality.